 Jessica A. Schwartz, Ph.D., Cofounder and Academic Advisor

 Not pictured, Sharlynn Uluitavuki, UAMS Community Health Worker, FDSME-RMI

 Carmen Chong Gum, Translator

 MEI was cofounded by Dr. Jessica A. Schwartz (N.Y.U.
-2012), Assistant Prof. of Musicology at UCLA, and Dr. April L. Brown (U.A.
+2012), Associate Prof. of Musicology at UCLA, and Dr. April L. Brown (U.A.
 2006), Professor of History at NorthWest Arkansas Community College in Bentonville, Arkansas, in July 2013.
 Schwartz and Brown are humanities scholars and specialists in interdisciplinary higher education.
-Jessica spent two years in the RMI 2008-2009 conducting fieldwork, where the idea of an intercultural organization was hatched between Jessica and Johnny Johnson.
+Jessica spent two years in the RMI 2008-2009 conducting fieldwork, where the idea of an intercultural organization was hatched between she and Deacon Johnny Johnson.
 She has been working with community members in northwest Arkansas and southwest Missouri since 2010.
 April is a long time proponent of international education and, as NWACC’s Honors Director 2008-2014, she founded and directed the global themed semester hosted at NWACC in collaboration with Service Learning Director, Dr. Chris Huggard.
 The focus of the spring 2013 themed semester: the Marshall Islands.

 The themed semester, which consisted of joint Marshallese and non-Marshallese community events, brought many of MEI's current team members together for the first time.
 The semester's premier event: Nuclear Victims and Survivors' Remembrance Day, held at NWACC on Feb.
 28, 2013, was coordinated by then-